Exploring the Constitution

-Why may a court decide an action is illegal?
+Why may a UK court decide an action is illegal?

 Reasons why the courts may decide the decision or action is illegal include:-